-Find out why WaterWipes are the world’s purest baby wipes providing safe cleansing for the most delicate newborn skin.
+Find out why WaterWipes are the world’s purest baby wipes providing gentle cleansing for the most delicate newborn skin.

 WaterWipes: Made with 99.9% high purity water

-WaterWipes provide safe cleansing for the most delicate newborn skin and are so gentle they can also be used on premature babies.
+WaterWipes provide gentle cleansing for the most delicate newborn skin and are so gentle they can also be used on premature babies.

 Made from 99.9% high purity water and a drop of Fruit Extract, WaterWipes have been specifically developed to be as mild and pure as cotton wool and water.